di-unipi-socc/FogTorch/README.md

 > **QoS-aware Deployment of IoT Applications Through the Fog.** <br>
 > Technical Report, Dept. of Computer Science, University of Pisa, Italy

-If you wish to reuse source code in this repo, please cite the above mentioned paper.
+If you wish to reuse source code in this repo, please cite the above mentioned technical report.
 The appropriate BibTex is reported below:

 ```
 @book{fogtorch,